-Tom Dickins is professor of behavioural science and deputy head of the department of psychology at Middlesex University.
-His background is in psychological sciences (BSc; CNAA), philosophy of science (MSc; London), evolutionary psychology (PhD; Sheffield); and, ecological survey techniques (PG Cert.; Oxon).
-His research interests fall into behavioural ecology and theoretical concerns within evolutionary biology.
+Tom Dickins is professor of behavioural science at Middlesex University.
+His background is in psychological sciences (BSc; CNAA), history and philosophy of science (MSc; London), evolutionary psychology (PhD; Sheffield); and, ecological survey techniques (PG Cert.; Oxon).
+His research interests fall within behavioural biology and theoretical concerns within evolutionary biology.

 €534,642 EU LIFE+ Environmental Policy and Governance Funding Stream Coordinating Beneficiary: London Community Resource Network Associated Beneficiaries: Groundwork London and Middlesex University (Tom Dickins)

 Project: REPURPOSE - equipping community groups in estates to reuse more, clear fly tipping and improve their local environment.